 Instructions

 - If there is excess oil in the pan, dab some out with a paper towel, then add the shallots on medium to medium-low heat, cooking until they are translucent.
 Turn the heat up and immediately add the wine to deglaze, scraping any bits up from the pan.
-Cook until there is about a tablespoon of liquid left in the pan.
-Remove it from the heat and let the pan cool for a couple of minutes.
-Then whisk in the cold butter one tablespoon at a time.
-Once the sauce is done, taste to see if it needs any salt.
-Serve over the steak.
+Add the red wine vinegar and cook until the sauce has reduced by at least half and there is about 2-3 tablespoons or so of liquid left in the pan then turn off the heat.
+Finish the fries while your sauce reduces.1 small shallot, ½ cup dry red wine, ½ teaspoon red wine vinegar

 Nutrition